Library events, programs

-Library Renovation Update as of November 2015: Hastings Public Library and the Hastings Library Foundation are excited to announce the Renew HPL fundraising goal has officially been reached!
+Library Renovation Update : Hastings Public Library and the Hastings Library Foundation are excited to announce the Renew HPL fundraising goal has officially been reached!
 The Hastings Library Foundation has received a $1.3 million bequest from the Cavilla M. Stroup Trust.
-Thanks to Cavilla and the entire community of Renew donors, the renovation of the HPL building is now ready to enter the construction phase.
+Thanks to Cavilla and the entire community of Renew donors.
 It's a very exciting time for Hastings Public Library and the entire community!
 For more about the $1.3 million bequest, get the full story from the Hastings Tribune.

 The library has not moved to the temporary location at the museum.
-The latest projection is that the library will remain at 517 West 4th St. through Decemer 2015.
-We will post updates when available.
+The latest projection is that the library will remain at 517 West 4th St. through February 2016.
 Thank you for your continued patience.
+Read the renovation update article from the December 11, 2015 Hastings Tribune.

 Follow us on: